SoftInstigate/restheart-website/docs/csv.md

 1,Coliseum,Rome,41.8902614,12.4930871,also known as the Flavian Amphitheatre 2,Duomo,Milan,45.464278,9.190596,Milan Cathedral
 ```
-To import the csv data into the collection *poi*, run the following:
+To import the *POI.csv* into the collection *poi*, run the following:

 ```bash
 http -a admin:secret POST http://localhost:8080/csv db=="restheart" coll=="poi" id=="0" < POI.csv
 ```

+The */csv* path is a reserved path, used by the RESTHeart CSV Uploader Service
+{: .bs-callout.bs-callout-info}

 Getting the following response: